Why We Need Parking Tickets

 - A parking ticket can be issued at the same time your car is getting clamped or removed by the traffic warden.

 - A parking ticket can also be issued to you by post.
-This may occur in situations whereby the offence was caught on CCTV camera, or perhaps you prevented the enforcement officer from giving you notice in the first instance or you drove away when the enforcement officer was issuing you the notice.
+This may occur in situations whereby the offense was caught on CCTV camera, or perhaps you prevented the enforcement officer from giving you notice in the first instance or you drove away when the enforcement officer was issuing you the notice.

 Besides, enforcement officers have the right to clamp your car when you violate any parking rule.